zackAJ/zackaj.github.io/README.md

 # zackaj.github.io

-redirect to my current personal website: [https://codeartbtw.com](https://codeartbtw.com)
+redirects to my current personal website: [https://codeartbtw.com](https://codeartbtw.com), So that if I change the domain people can still find me.